 MDE@DeRun 2019 was the 2nd International Workshop on Model-Driven Engineering for Design-Runtime Interaction in Complex Systems.
 It was successfully run on July 15, 2019 in Eindhoven, The Netherlands (co-located with STAF 2019).

 The complete proceedings are available in open access at CEUR-WS Vol. 2405.
 This year’s event notably included a keynote by Professor Manuel Wimmer (Johannes Kepler University Linz, Austria): From Design-Time to Runtime and Back Again with Liquid Models.
 It also included an invited talk by Dr Hugo Bruneliere (IMT Atlantique & LS2N-CNRS, France): A Model-based Framework for Continuous Development and Runtime Validation of Complex Systems: MegaM@Rt2 EU Project Results.

-The objective of this workshop is to provide a venue where researchers and practitioners on model-driven/model-based techniques and architectures for complex systems can meet, disseminate and exchange ideas or challenges, identify current/future key issues and explore possible solutions.
-Possible topics include notably:
+The objective of this workshop series is to provide a venue where researchers and practitioners on model-driven/-based techniques and architectures for complex systems can meet.
+It aims at disseminating and exchanging ideas or challenges, identifying current/future key issues and exploring possible solutions.
+Suitable topics include notably: